CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/print-layouts.md

 ## Update and Availability Notes

 > ℹ️ **Ongoing Updates**
-Updated and corrected print layouts are published on this page until they are fully integrated into the ProcessForce installer.
+Updated and corrected print layouts are published on this page until they are fully integrated into CompuTec ProcessForce installer.

 > ℹ️ **Issue Reporting**
 To report issues with any listed report, use the [CompuTec Support Portal](http://support.computec.pl/) (select the *Support ProcessForce* project, and the *Print Layouts or Reports* component).